raphaelbastide/1962/README.md

 You can also open an issue on the <a href="https://github.com/raphaelbastide/1962/issues">GitHub issue page</a> for minor changes.

-As the content of the [documentation](https://github.com/raphaelbastide/1962/blob/master/PIECE) must be as precise as possible, the interpretations of each pieces must be as close to this documentation as possible.
+As the content of the [documentation](https://github.com/raphaelbastide/1962/blob/master/PIECE) must be as precise as possible, the interpretations of each piece must be as close to this documentation as possible.
 A contribution can be discussed only if it follows the instructions ([INSTRUCTIONS.md](https://github.com/raphaelbastide/1962/blob/master/INSTRUCTIONS.md)).
-Each clones must accept to be shown in a form.
+Each clone must accept to be shown in a form.

 ### Issues